10 Must-Visit Landmarks in Lisbon

 Tips:

-Another UNESCO World Heritage site, the Jerónimos Monastery is a masterpiece of Manueline architecture.
-Built to commemorate Vasco da Gama’s successful voyage to India, the monastery’s stunning cloisters and grand church are awe-inspiring.
-Don’t miss the tomb of Vasco da Gama and the intricate stone carvings that adorn the site.
+The Jerónimos Monastery is a masterpiece of Manueline architecture and another UNESCO-listed site.
+Built in the 16th century to commemorate Vasco da Gama’s successful voyage to India, the monastery’s ornate cloisters and magnificent church are breathtaking.
+Don’t miss the tomb of Vasco da Gama, one of Portugal’s most famous explorers.
+The church is decorated with intricate stone carvings, making it a wonder for history and architecture enthusiasts.

 Tips:

-– Allocate at least two hours to fully explore the monastery.
+• Plan at least two hours to explore the site, as there’s a lot to see.

-– Purchase a combined ticket with Belém Tower to save money.
+• Consider purchasing a combined ticket for Belém Tower and the monastery to save time and money.

-Perched atop one of Lisbon’s seven hills, São Jorge Castle offers panoramic views of the city and the Tagus River.
-The castle dates back to the 11th century and has witnessed many significant events in Portuguese history.
-Wander through its ancient walls, explore the gardens, and enjoy the breathtaking vistas.
+Standing proudly atop one of Lisbon’s seven hills, São Jorge Castle offers spectacular views over the city and the Tagus River.
+The castle’s origins date back to the 11th century, and it has been an integral part of Lisbon’s defense throughout history.
+Stroll through its ancient walls and explore the beautiful gardens while learning about the castle’s fascinating history.
+The views of Lisbon’s historic neighborhoods from here are unforgettable.

 Tips: